History of the Dominican Republic: Dominican Civil War and second United States occupation 1965–66

 The American forces attempted to jam Radio Santo Domingo, which the Constitutionalist rebels were using to broadcast messages inciting nationwide rebellion.
 Despite jamming operations and attacks on relay sites, the rebel broadcasts persisted.
-On May 13, Imbert launched an eight-day offensive to eliminate rebel resistance in the northern sector.
+On May 13, Imbert launched an eight-day offensive with 2,000 troops against 1,000 rebels in the northern sector.
 He also directed the Dominican Air Force to target Radio Santo Domingo and its primary transmitter sites near the Peynado Bridge, north of the city.
 On May 14, Dominican special forces attacked and destroyed the alternate studio and transmitter site north of the Duarte Bridge.
 These collective actions managed to weaken Radio Santo Domingo to the point that it could no longer broadcast beyond the capital.

-Alongside this, the Americans realized the significant challenge of effectively conducting jamming operations against a robust commercial broadcasting complex, especially using military jammers designed for military frequencies.
+During Imbert's offensive, a rebel tank engaged U.S. paratroopers near Duarte Bridge before being destroyed by 106-mm recoilless rifle fire.
 Imbert's forces captured Radio Santo Domingo along with the northern part of the capital, destroying buildings and killing civilians.
-A cease-fire was negotiated by May 21, marking the beginning of neutrality for U.S. forces.
-At this time, 18 Americans had been killed in action and 117 wounded.
+Estimates put the casualties at 400 dead and 1,000 wounded.
+A cease-fire was negotiated by May 21 following talks between Constitutionalist leaders and Presidential Adviser McGeorge Bundy, marking the beginning of neutrality for U.S. forces.
+At this time, 19 Americans had been killed in action and 115 wounded.

 By May 14, the Americans had established a "safety corridor" connecting the San Isidro Air Base and the "Duarte" Bridge to the Embajador Hotel and United States Embassy in the center of Santo Domingo, essentially sealing off the Constitutionalist area of Santo Domingo.
 Roadblocks were established and patrols ran continuously.
 Some 6,500 people from many nations were evacuated to safety.
 In addition, the US forces airlifted in relief supplies for Dominican nationals.